xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You have an ambitious nature and may make a name for yourself.